Micaiah-Chang/vgmc-vote-script/docs/readme.txt

 How to start tallying:

-Copy and paste all the relevant posts you want to tally into new_info.txt (Note: Don't copy the first rule post.
-The program will think your examples are legit noms)
+Copy and paste the gamefaqs source code into new_info.html.

+Open up alts.txt and write the main, alt pairs as "Main<TAB>Alt".

 Then run

-python parser.py
+python parser.py new_info.html

 The program will run and update all the text files in ./users